 The best warehouse safety audits and practices focus on recognizing hazards and employing methods to reduce workers’ exposure to the identified risks.
 Prevention of accidents is a primary component in every Warehouse Safety Audit.

-For warehouse working environments, the 14 Categories to Consider includes:
+For warehouse working environments, the 14 Warehouse Safety Categories to Consider include: